danmilne/Kesh/README.md

 ========
 _by [Emily Floyd](http://workingmodeloftheworld.com/Emily-Floyd) and [Dan Milne](http://typelab.co)_

-Kesh Regular was created by artist Emily Floyd in collaboration with Dan Milne from Typelab.
+Kesh Regular was created by artist Emily Floyd in collaboration with Dan Milne from TypeLab.
 The font is a specially designed typeface for Ursula K. Leguin's invented Kesh language.
 Kesh Regular is an open source font resource.

 Kesh Regular was produced for the occasion of the exhibition *A Working Model of the World*.